virtuozzo/cloudscripting-docs/docs/reference/actions.md

     > To perform any Container Operation except [ExecuteShellCommands](#executeshellcommands) Cloud Scripting executor will use a default system user with restricted permissions.

 ### ExecuteShellCommands
 Execute a several SSH commands.
+Available Nodes: all

 **Definition**